 - Play hide-and-seek together using a baby gate in a room that has no other toys or people (or have them tickle each other)

 Ways To Train A Puppy Lay Down And Then Sit Is To Use Treats And Praise At Home

 Puppy training is one of the most important aspects of any pet owner's life.
-Your dog should be well-trained so that they're safe around people and other animals.
-However, it's also important not to overdo it with training, or even too much at all.
+Your dog should be well-trained and safe around people and other animals.
+However, it's also important not to overdo it with training or even too much.

-One area where puppy training can get complicated is when you decide which commands you will use for each behaviour.
-Dogs are creatures of habit, and once they learn a certain command, they tend to do the same thing over and over again unless something has changed.
+One area where puppy training can get complicated is deciding which commands you will use for each behaviour.
+Dogs are creatures of habit, and once they learn a certain command, they tend to do the same thing repeatedly unless something has changed.